saylordotorg/course_rwm101/Unit04.md

+---
+layout: default
+title: "RWM101: Foundations of Real World Math"
+course_description: "In this course, you will cover some of the most basic math applications, like decimals, percents, and even fractions.
+You will not only learn the theory behind these topics, but also how to apply these concepts to your life.
+You will learn some basic mathematical properties, such as the reflexive property, associative property, and others."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Decimals** <span id="4"></span>
 *Congratulations on surviving fractions!
 In this unit, you will turn your attention to the “fraternal twin” of fractions: decimals.
 Yes,